Conductor (software)

 Conductor is a free and open-source microservice orchestration software platform originally developed by Netflix.

 Conductor was developed by Netflix to solve the problems of orchestrating microservices and business processes at scale in a cloud native environment.
 It was released under the Apache License 2.0 and has been adopted by companies looking to orchestrate their processes at scale in a cloud native environment.

-Conductor belongs a set of software products that allows developers to build resilient, high-scale, cloud-native stateful applications using stateless primitives.
+Conductor belongs to a set of software products that allows developers to build resilient, high-scale, cloud-native stateful applications using stateless primitives.

 Architecture

 Conductor server is written in Java with APIs exposed over HTTP and gRPC interfaces making it possible to do language agnostic development.
 A set of client libraries are made available by Netflix and community in Java, Python and Go.

 Conductor uses a lightweight JSON based schema with rich programming language constructs such as fork/join, switch case, loops and exception handling to define the flows.